 31. Defuelling is effected from the refuelling coupling in the port wheel bay.
-The defuelling cock, accessible through the engine starter access floor, aft of the main spar in the bottom of the fuselage, must be turned ON and the selector cock switches in the cabin put to AUTO during defuelling.
+The defuelling cock, accessible through the engine starter access door, aft of the main spar in the bottom of the fuselage, must be turned ON and the selector cock switches in the cabin put to AUTO during defuelling.
 The L.P. cock must be turned OFF.
 An air pressure of 10 lb/in2 is necessary to transfer the fuel from the wing and drop tanks and the rear tanks to the front tanks from where it is sucked overboard by bowser pump or pumped out by the aircraft booster pumps.
 Air is fed through the external air supply connection mounted in the spine of the centre fuselage, the air passing through the reducing valves into the wing (or drop tanks) and rear tanks in the same manner as for normal pressurization.
-The procedure for defuelling is detailed in Sect.
-2, Chap.
-2, para.
-4.